kcdtv/boxon/README.md

 # **Credits**

-Thanks and greetings to crack-wifi.com community, wifi-libre.com community and reaver community
+Thanks and greetings to crack-wifi.com community